Pastwatch: The Redemption of Christopher Columbus: Plot summary

 Tagiri and her team determine that they must change history so that neither timeline happens as it did.
 The urgency of doing so increases when it is revealed that Tagiri's world is an imminent accelerating ecological disaster, which threatens the very survival of humanity.
 Tagiri and the others reason that the ruthless plundering of the world's resources which led to the disaster was a continuation of the dynamic of ruthless European conquest of the Americas, and averting the one might avert the other as well.
 In any case, with the world on the brink of total disaster, there is little to lose in interfering with history and trying to change and improve it.

-Tagiri's team use their machinery to send Diko, Hunahpu, and a Turkish researcher named Kemal, back in time in order to change history.
+Tagiri's team use their machinery to send Diko; Hunahpu; and a Turkish researcher, named Kemal, back in time to change history.
 Hunahpu and Diko appear years before Columbus' voyage in Central America and the Caribbean respectively.
 They use genetically-engineered viruses to spread immunity to Old World diseases and work to strengthen Indian society for the coming European contact, including by spreading a pseudo-Christian religion among them and outlawing human sacrifice.
 Hunahpu helps accelerate the development of a Central American empire to rival European powers.
 When Columbus arrives, Kemal sinks his ships, stranding the explorer and his men in the Caribbean.
 After overcoming prejudice, Columbus learns to live with the indigenous people and becomes a powerful political leader among the natives of the Caribbean and eventually oversees a political union with the Central American empire.

-Diko becomes Columbus' lover and the two establish a strong, lasting loving relationship.
+Diko becomes Columbus' lover, and the two establish a strong, lasting, and loving relationship.
 After years of their knowing and trusting each other, Diko reveals to Columbus the truth about her origins and what she had done.
 When hearing about how his voyage of discovery would have led to the widespread killing and enslavement of the Indians, Columbus bursts out crying and thanks Diko for saving him from perpetrating such deeds.

-By the sixteenth century, the people of Central America and the Caribbean are able to send ships across the Atlantic to meet the Europeans on more equal footing.
+By the 16th century, the people of Central America and the Caribbean send ships across the Atlantic to meet the Europeans on more equal footing.
 Neither Europeans nor Native Americans are in a position to conquer the other, and they embark on reasonably peaceful relations.

-A postscript describes the future of this new timeline as a utopian one and how archeologists in the 1950s discovered the skull of Kemal and found within it a set of small metal plates which contained a message from Tagiri and the Pastwatch program.
+A postscript describes the future of the new timeline as a utopian one and how archeologists in the 1950s discovered the skull of Kemal and found within it a set of small metal plates, which contained a message from Tagiri and the Pastwatch program.

 Future books

 According to Card at his Hatrack River website, a second and third book, Pastwatch: The Flood and Pastwatch: The Garden of Eden were planned:

 In a 1999 interview with CNN, Card confirmed that those stories would be part of a "Pastwatch series".

-In 2010 Card stated in an interview that he would be writing a Pastwatch novel a year until the trilogy was completed.
-As of 2022, this has not occurred.
+In 2010, Card stated in an interview that he would be writing a Pastwatch novel a year until the trilogy was completed.
+As of 2025, this has not occurred.